Teach English as a Foreign Language in Vladimir, Russia!

 L-R: Olya Solovkina, Teacher Supervisor; Adam Treml, University of Pittsburgh; Will Murawski, Lehigh University; Kelsey Maher, University of North Carolina; Chris Shuping, University of South Carolina; Lindsay Smith, Notre Dame; Graham Welling, The Ohio State University; Ali Thieman, Kenyon College; Christine Herrmann, Wheaton College; Lena Belova, Teacher Supervisor

-Initiated in the fall of 1992--with 3 American teachers and 70 Russian students--primarily to generate income to help cover the cost of operating the American Home, Serendipity's English school has developed into a very respected program that emphasizes "effective communication" based on the "international standard" for English.
+The English program was initiated in the fall of 1992 with 3 young American teachers and 80 Russian students.
+The primary goal was to generate income to cover the cost of operating the newly built American Home.
+From that modest beginning, Serendipity's language school has developed into a highly respected program that emphasizes effective communication through the "international language" of English.

-Eleven semesters of regular classes are offered from beginning to advanced.
-The classes meet twice a week for an hour and a half each meeting.
-Conversation classes are also offered which meet once a week, and a special TOEFL (Test of English as a Foreign Language) class can be provided when there is sufficient demand.
-Supplementing the formal classes, the American teachers present a series of lectures on various aspects of American history and culture.
-In addition, special Saturday activities include the showing of American movies, and, depending on the interests of the teachers and students, the playing of outdoor and indoor games (e.g., flag football and chess and poker tournaments), and the celebration of Halloween, Christmas and either Mardi Gras or Valentine's Day.
-Finally, when there has been sufficient interest, the School has sponsored a Music Club and has informally staged several plays.
+For those 12 and older we offer eleven semesters of regular classes from beginning to advanced.
+During the fall and spring terms these classes meet twice a week for an hour and a half each meeting.
+Conversation classes are also offered which meet once a week.
+During the intensive summer session classes meet three times a week for two hours and fifteen minutes each class period.
+Special classes, such as preparation for the TOEFL (Test of English as a Foreign Language) exam, can be provided when there is sufficient demand.
+Supplementing the formal classes, the American teachers present a series of lectures on various aspects of American history and culture during the course of the fall and spring terms.
+All of these lectures are then offered to the general public over two Saturdays in April.
+These lectures are very well received.
+Additional special Saturday activities include the showing of American movies, and activities such as spelling bees and "Brain Fest" competitions (with "trivial pursuit" types of questions), and, depending on the interests of the teachers and students, the playing of games (e.g., chess, poker, and other card games), along with the celebration of Halloween, Christmas and either Mardi Gras or Valentine's Day--with appropriate party games.
+When there has been sufficient interest, the School has sponsored a Music Club and has informally staged several plays.

-About 75 percent of the School's students have been studying at the American Home for more than one semester.
+• In any given term about 75 percent of the School's students have been studying with us for more than one semester.

 • Generally 40 or more students are in at least their 5th semester.
 Some students have completed the entire program.